Kot-Zakhar/NewsApp/README.md

 ## Nodemon tool
-Nodemon is watching for every change in your root directory and runs recompilation if needed.
+Nodemon is watching for every change in your root directory and runs recompilation if needed.<hr>
 It's very usefull tool for development.